ricomariani/CG-SQL-author/docs/user_guide/16_advanced_blob_features.md

 table schema so the schema savings we're trying to achieve would be lost.

 We can't use an actual VIEW but CQL already has something very "view like" -- the shared fragment structure.
-So what we do instead of views is to automatically create a shared fragment just like the view we could have made.
+So what CQL does instead of views is to automatically create a shared fragment just like the view we could have made.
 The shared fragment looks like this: